 "Choosing your Subjects" Information Talks

-The Programme Advisor will be giving a number of presentations on the Subject Information Talk days which will be taking place on Thursday, 7th and Friday, 8th September - see timetables above for times and venues.
+The Programme Advisory Office will provide new students with details of their programmes choices and subject options during the Choosing Your Subjects talks during the Subject Information Days, which will be taking place on Thursday, 12th and Friday, 13th September - see timetables above for times and venues.

 First Year Information Website